 It is a good deal easier to identify problems or questions than it is to recognize or apply truly effective solutions or answers.
 For example, if the river floods our town we can readily identify the nature and the cause of the problem.
 The short-term solution, clean up and rebuild, is as straightforward as it is temporary.
 The truly effective solution might be to move the town, but no one wants to let go and move… yet anyway.

 Our problem is internal and while it’s associated with our sense of self, the sense of self doesn’t cause the problem.
 The sense of self is innate and natural.
 I think of it as the survival sense that motivates all life to live out its days.
-Our ‘special’ problem is mostly due to thoughts of self.
+Our special problem is mostly due to thoughts of self.
 As chapter 7 says, Is it not because he is without thought of self that he is able to accomplish his private ends?
-Thinking enables each person to project this sense of self onto ‘my stuff, my beliefs, my future, my past, my life’.
-The Science News report, Kids own up to ownership, illustrates just how early and deep this attachment to ‘my stuff’ begins.
-This shows that science has come another step closer to proving a key element of Buddha’s Second Noble Truth, The kids in the article show how it begins with ‘my stuff’, and just goes on from there.
+Thinking enables people to project this sense of self onto their stuff… their beliefs, their future, their past, their life.
+The Science News report, Kids own up to ownership, illustrates just how early and deep this attachment to our stuff begins.
+This shows that science has come another step closer to proving a key element of Buddha’s Second Noble Truth.
+The kids in the article show how it begins with their stuff, and just goes on from there.
 Truly, “… the illusion of self originates and manifests itself in a cleaving to things”.

 WASHINGTON — Young children are possessed by possessions.
 Preschoolers argue about what belongs to whom with annoying regularity, a habit that might suggest limited appreciation of what it means to own something.